-Renault board meets over Ghosn investigation, paycheck
+Renault board meets as Ghosn promises to ‘tell the truth’

 The meeting at Renault’s headquarters in the Paris suburb of Boulogne-Billancourt comes after new reports of suspicious payments to a Renault-Nissan distributor in Oman under Ghosn’s watch.

-Ghosn has denied wrongdoing and on Wednesday took to Twitter, posting on his new verified account, to say he will hold a news conference on April 11: “I’m getting ready to tell the truth about what’s happening.”
+Ghosn has denied wrongdoing and on Wednesday took to Twitter, posting on his new verified account , to say he will hold a news conference on April 11: “I’m getting ready to tell the truth about what’s happening.”

 Ghosn was arrested in November in Japan, where he also served as chairman of Nissan.
 He has been charged with breach of trust and with falsifying financial reports in understating his income.